AlaskaAirlines/Icons/README.md

 1. xml version
 1. `width` or `height` hard coded HTML attributes
 1. Any auto generated comments
-1. Description
+1. Description, unless title is unable to describe the intent of the SVG image/icon
-1. Any IDs, stroke or fill attributes
+1. Any IDs, stroke or fill attributes, unless required for the complexity of the SVG image/icon

 ```html
 <?xml version="1.0" encoding="UTF-8"?>